 A simple dried blood spot exam to help identify problem foods that can cause IgG immune responses (Food Intolerances).
 See here for more information.

 This urine test provides a snapshot of your metabolism, based on the byproducts your body discards.
-These organic acid molecules can indicate disorders of metabolism including energy production, the presence of yeast (Candida) or bacterial overgrowth in the gut leading to toxicity.
+These organic acid molecules can indicate disorders of metabolism including energy production, the presence of yeast (candida) or bacterial overgrowth in the gut leading to toxicity.
 Abnormally high levels of these intestinal microorganisms can cause or worsen behavior disorders, hyperactivity, depression, attention deficits and concentration issues, muscle pain and some movement disorders, fatigue and immune dysfunction.
-OAT is often recommended as the initial screening test for ADD/ADHD, chronic fatigue, fibromyalgia, anxiety and depression, IBS, Colitis and Crohn’s Disease, etc. If abnormalities are detected in your OAT report, individualized treatments can include anti-microbial herbs or medications, as well as supplements and dietary modification.
+OAT is often recommended as the initial screening test for ADD/ADHD, chronic fatigue, fibromyalgia, anxiety and depression, IBS, colitis and Crohn’s disease, etc. If abnormalities are detected in your OAT report, individualised treatments can include anti-microbial herbs or medications, as well as supplements and dietary modification.

-About one in every eight persons suffers from Irritable Bowel Syndrome (IBS).
-The common symptoms include bloating and abdominal pains along with abnormal bowel habits—some people experiencing stools that are predominantly too loose with occasional diarrhea (IBS-D) and others reporting that they are frequently constipated (IBS-C).
-Some people experience a mixture of both (IBS-M).
-The latest research data has shown that IBS has a diagnosable organic basis, with more than half of all sufferers develop infections in their small intestines known as Small Intestine Bacterial Overgrowth (SIBO).
+About one in every eight persons suffers from irritable bowel syndrome (IBS).
+The common symptoms include bloating and abdominal pains along with abnormal bowel habits.
+Some people experience stools that are predominantly too loose with occasional diarrhoea (IBS-D) while others report that they are frequently constipated (IBS-C) and some experience a mixture of both (IBS-M).
+The latest research data has shown that IBS has a diagnosable organic basis with more than half of all sufferers develop infections in their small intestines known as small intestine bacterial overgrowth (SIBO).
 Other treatable causes include wheat sensitivity, gluten or lactose intolerance, or parasite infections.

 Click here to see a sample report.